IntrospectiveSystems/xGraph/Widgets/3DView/README.md

 ### Output Commands

 The Output Commands are all the command that 3DView can send to other modules.

-If included in the Par, the 3DView will send 2 functions to the Par.Controller module:
+If included in the Par, the 3DView will send two functions to the Par.Controller module:

 `{"Cmd":"Register", "Pid":"xGraphPid"}` -- where xGraphPid is replaced with the pid of the module.

 `{"Cmd":"SaveImage", "Image":"String", "Name":"String"}` - where the image is a base64 string containing the string of the image to be saved (a png) and the name is a string containing the number of the image saved.

-If included in the Par, the 3DView will send 1 function to the Par.Server module:
+If included in the Par, the 3DView will send one function to the Par.Server module:

 `{"Cmd":"Subscribe", "Pid":"xGraphPid", "Link":"String"}` -- where xGraphPid is replaced with the pid of the module, and the Link is a string that matches the Key of the destination module located in the ApexList of the Server Module.

 ---

 ### Input Commands
 The Input Commands are all the commands that 3DView can receive.

 Set objects in the 3DView stage